oddbird/oddleventy/content/workshops/resilient-systems.md

 ---
 title: Resilient Web Systems
-sub: Inspiration & practical steps to take full advantage of the web
+sub: A workshop with practical steps to take full advantage of the web
 author: miriam
 card: feature
 date: 2020-01-01